opensolutions/Minify/README.md

 * [ViMbAdmin](https://github.com/opensolutions/vimbadmin/wiki) - Virtual Mailbox Administration

+Do you use Minify?
+Do you want to get listed here?
+Drop us a note to `info _at_ opensolutions _dot_ it` or open a pull request.

 ## License and Copyright

 Copyright (c) 2010 - 2012, [Open Source Solutions Limited](http://www.opensolutions.ie/), Dublin, Ireland